 To start, you’ll need some type of iron-on interfacing.
 This helps strengthen the fabric as well as adhere it to the area being patched.
 It’s basically a sheet of fabric glue that melts between your piece of clothing and patch when you iron it.
 I recommend Heat n’ Bond.
 Because it can be used on lower heat settings, doesn’t require steam, and works with a wide variety of fabrics, including synthetics.
 It’s also much stronger than traditional fusible web.
 You’ll want to cut it exactly the right size, using the patch as a pattern.
 Remove any stray threads.

-Secret #1: If you need a really precise edge, skip the scissors and use a rotary cutter with a straight edge tool instead.
+Secret #1 for Patching Clothes: If you need a really precise edge, skip the scissors and use a rotary cutter with a straight edge tool instead.
 Rotary cutters are also good for thick, tough-to-cut materials, such as leather.

 The rough side of the Heat n’ Bond goes against the fabric.